-Observable Evidence Not Meeting Approaching Effective Distinguished Speech Language Pathologists (SLP) Behaviors Does not establish rapport with families, students, and colleagues to create an equitable, collaborative, and restorative culture.
+Speech Language Pathologists (SLP) Behaviors Does not establish rapport with families, students, and colleagues to create an equitable, collaborative, and restorative culture.
 Does not utilize differentiated communication methods that meet the needs of families, students, colleagues, and/or outside providers.
 Does not provide speech-language activities and/or strategies to support learning in home and/or in community settings.
 Selectively establishes rapport with families, students, and colleagues to create an equitable, collaborative, and restorative culture.
 Attempts to develop differentiated communication methods that meet the needs of some families, students, colleagues, and/or outside providers.
 Inconsistently provides speech-language activities and/or strategies to support learning in home and/or in community settings.
 Consistently establishes and maintains positive rapport with families, students, and colleagues to create an equitable, collaborative, and restorative culture.
 Develops and implements differentiated communication methods to meet the needs of the majority of families, students, colleagues, and/or outside providers.
-Provides and educates the majority of families and/or students of speechlanguage activities or strategies to support learning in home and/or in community settings.
 In addition to "Effective": 1.
-Facilitates connections between the school, family, and/or community associations or committees to establish relationships and to initiate communication with external resources to provide support within the community.
-For Example: • Specials Olympics • Community Libraries • Special Education Advisory Committee • Fluency Support Groups • Down Syndrome Association Staff, Student or Family Behaviors Students and/or families do not seek out SLP with questions and/or concerns regarding communication.
+Facilitates connections between the school, family, and/or community associations or committees to establish relationships and to initiate communication with external resources to provide support within the community (Continued on next page)

+Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED Speech Language Pathologists (SLP) Behaviors Provides and educates the majority of families and/or students of speech-language activities or strategies to support learning in home and/or in community settings.
+For Example: Staff, Student or Family Behaviors Students and/or families do not seek out SLP with questions and/or concerns regarding communication.
 Educators rarely seek out SLP for education and/or support regarding student concerns, curriculum approach, and/or instructional strategies.
 Some students and/or families seek out SLP with questions and/or concerns regarding communication.
 Some educators seek out SLP for education and/or support regarding student concerns, curriculum approach, and/or instructional strategies.
 Many students and/or families seek out SLP with questions and/or concerns regarding communication.
 Many educators seek out SLP for education and/or support regarding student concerns, curriculum approach, and/or instructional strategies.